 This plan is owned by EEBC.
 Applied Resilience are responsible for this plan's creation, review, testing, exercising and maintenance.
-A full review of this plan will be undertaken annually or in the event of a large organisational or legislative change.
+A full review of this plan will be undertaken biennially or in the event of a large organisational or legislative change.
+There will also be an admin review of the plan annually.
 It should also be reviewed as a result of lessons identified following an incident.
 Version control must be maintained whenever any changes are made to this plan.

-This plan is scheduled to be reviewed every two years.
 The plan owner is the Chief Executive.